 Professor Barbara Fultner, Chair

-Professors Anthony J. Lisska; Steven Vogel; Associate Professor Mark Moller (Dean of First Year Students); Assistant Professor Sam Cowling; Visiting Assistant Professors Jonathan Maskit, John McHugh
+Professors Anthony J. Lisska; Steven Vogel; Associate Professors Jonathan Maskit; Mark Moller (Dean of First Year Students); Assistant Professor Sam Cowling; Visiting Assistant Professor John McHugh

 Departmental Guidelines and Goals

-Typically students without previous experience with philosophy will enroll in Philosophy 101 (Introduction to Philosophy) or else in Philosophy 121 (Ethics) or 126 (Social and Political Philosophy).
+Typically students without previous experience with philosophy will enroll in Philosophy 101 (Introduction to Philosophy), Philosophy 121 (Ethics) or 126 (Social and Political Philosophy).
 Students who wish to continue in Philosophy and perhaps to major or minor in it will then often take Philosophy 231 (Greek and Medieval Philosophy) or 232 (Modern Philosophy) as their second course.
 These are required courses for the major and prerequisites for some of our upper-level courses.
 However, there are many ways to move through our curriculum depending on a student's particular interests and departmental offerings in any given semester.

 A major in Philosophy requires ten courses selected in consultation with the major advisor.
-The ten courses must include Philosophy 200, Philosophy 231, Philosophy 232, and at least three courses numbered 300 or higher, of which at least one must be a Junior/Senior Seminar (Philosophy 431/2).
-Only one semester of Senior Research (Philosophy 451/452) may count as a 300 level course, and Directed Study (Philosophy 361/362) may only count as a 300 level course with the consent of the Department.
+The ten courses must include Philosophy 231, Philosophy 232, and at least three courses numbered 300 or higher, of which at least one must be a Junior/Senior Seminar (Philosophy 431/2).
+Only one semester of Senior Research (Philosophy 451/452) may count as a 300 or higher level course, and Directed Study (Philosophy 361/362) may only count as a 300-level course with the consent of the Department.
 No more than three courses numbered below 200 may count toward the major.
 In addition, all majors must participate in and pass the Senior Symposium in their senior year.

 The Philosophy Department welcomes double majors and self-designed majors, and is experienced in helping students integrate Philosophy with work in other disciplines.
 To avoid possible scheduling problems, a student considering a major in Philosophy (or one which includes Philosophy) should consult the Department early in his or her college career.

 The Philosophy Department participates in the interdepartmental major PPE and several of our courses are cross-listed with other interdisciplinary programs.

 Philosophy, by its very nature, is ideally suited to assist a student in integrating and articulating knowledge gained in other areas.
-For this reason we attempt to tailor a student’s minor program in philosophy around the specific course of studies he or she is pursuing in his or her major subject.
+For this reason we attempt to tailor a student's minor program in philosophy around the specific course of studies being pursued in the selected major subject.
 This means that our minor program places a premium upon departmental advising.

-Each Philosophy minor is required to choose a department member as his or her Philosophy advisor.
-The Philosophy advisor will not replace the student’s primary academic advisor.
+Each Philosophy minor is required to choose a department member as a Philosophy advisor.
+The Philosophy advisor will not replace the student's primary academic advisor.
 However, the Philosophy advisor will have responsibility for guiding the student in designing the minor program in Philosophy.
 A minor in Philosophy requires five courses in the department.
-Among these courses must be Philosophy 200 and one course numbered 300 or higher.
+Among these courses must be Philosophy 231 or 232 and at least one course numbered 300 or higher.

 Additional Points of Interest